-Upon arrival in China a few years back, I was wowed and amazed at the bikes on the streets of her cities!
-Peddle bikes, rental bikes, electric bikes, motor bikes, two-wheelers, three-wheelers, covered and not – bikes, bikes, EVERYWHERE!
+Upon arrival to teach in China a few years back, I was wowed and amazed at the bikes on the streets of her cities!
+Peddle bikes, rental bikes, electric bikes, motor bikes, two-wheelers, three-wheelers, covered and not - bikes, bikes, EVERYWHERE!

 This post is dedicated to the ideal of this mode of transportation on the busy sidewalks, alleyways, and streets of every Chinese city.
 A salute to the delivery driver with his bike piled high with packages, who efficiently delivers packages around the city.

 To the pickers and garbage haulers that work tirelessly through muck and mire loading our discards.
 Using their mostly three wheelers with a cobbled together bed or sorts, moving these discards and throw-aways through the cities under cover of darkness.